Regional revival of David Mamet’s American classic

 Fri.
 9/1 7:30 PM

-Treat Williams has been nominated for four Golden Globe Awards, an Emmy, and has won two Theatre Guild Awards.
+Treat Williams* (Teach) has been nominated for four Golden Globe Awards, an Emmy, and has won two Theatre Guild Awards.
 He began his career on Broadway as Danny Zuko in Grease, and first won the hearts of film audiences as Berger in the film version of Hair.
 He will next been seen in Drunk Parents opposite Alec Baldwin and Salma Hayek and The Etruscan Smile with JJ Field and Thora Birch.
 He recently starred in HBO’S Confirmation as Ted Kennedy along side Greg Kinnear and Kerry Washington.
 He starred in Reaching For The Moon with Miranda Otto.
 Recently, he played James Franco’s father in the Academy Award-nominated film 127 Hours, and appeared alongside Eric Bana and Sissy Spacek in Deadfall.
 Other notable film work includes The Ritz, The Eagle Has Landed, Prince of the City, 1941, Smooth Talk (which won first prize at the Sundance Film Festival), Once Upon A Time in America, Woody Allen’s Hollywood Ending, Deep Rising, The Outrageous Critical Bill in Things to do in Denver When You’re Dead, The Phantom, Deep End of the Ocean, The Devils Own, What Happens In Vegas and Howl.
 On television, can be seen in the Hallmark mini series Cheasapeake Shores.
 Treat was a series regular on NBC’s Odyssey, and has a recurring arc on the hit show Chicago Fire.
 For four seasons he starred as Dr. Andy Brown in the critically acclaimed series Everwood for which he was twice nominated for the Screen Actors Guild Award as Best Actor.
 Other television credits include A Streetcar Named Desire, Hoover, Dempsey, The Late Shift, Max and Helen, Law & Order: SVU, White Collar, Hawaii 5-0, Blue Bloods, and The Simpsons, as himself.
 Treat has appeared in multiple Broadway productions such as Over Here, Once in a Lifetime, Love Letters, Pirates of Penzance, and Steven Sondheim’s Follies (Theatre Guild Award).
 Treat has also experienced success as a director, as his short film Texan, by David Mamet, was awarded best film at three film festivals.
+A pilot with over forty years in the cockpit, Treat has been flying airplanes and helicopters for over 30 years.
+He currently lives in Vermont with his wife and two children.

 David Mamet is the award-winning author of numerous plays, including Oleanna, Glengarry Glen Ross (1984 Pulitzer Prize for Drama; New York Drama Critics’ Circle Award), American Buffalo, Speed-the-Plow, Boston Marriage and November.
 Mr. Mamet has written the screenplays for The Verdict, The Untouchables, and Wag the Dog, and has twice been nominated for an Academy Award.
 He has written and directed 10 films, including Homicide, The Spanish Prisoner, State and Main, House of Games, Spartan and Redbelt.
 He has authored the novels The Village, The Old Religion and Wilson: A Consideration of the Sources, and was co-creator and executive producer of The Unit on CBS.
 Festival awards for original play, music and lyrics) and several choral works published by Final Score Music.